EURO-TOQUES IRELAND FOOD AWARDS 2025

 Top 50 Farmers Recognition Program

-Moy Hill Farm has demonstrated regenerative practices including efforts to improve soil health and biodiversity, a robust educational programme and long-term organisational vision.
+Moy Hill Farm has demonstrated regenerative farming, through efforts to improve soil biodiversity, a robust educational programme and long-term organisational vision.

 surf and turf